- Faith and Worship

 If you haven't already, we invite you to make Mass on Thanksgiving part of your holiday tradition.
 "Giving God thanks is at the heart of what we do whenever we go to Mass, so there’s no more appropriate way to incorporate thanks into your day than to start by giving thanks at the table of the Lord," according to Teaching Catholic Kids, making Mass its first suggestion in its "12 Thanksgiving Prayer Ideas."
 To find out when Mass will be celebrated on Thanksgiving in your area, contact a parish near you to find Mass times.

-To learn more about connecting the Catholic faith with the Thanksgiving holiday, see "The Origins of Thanksgiving" or read the book "Eucharist," by Bishop Robert Barron.
-Visit Franciscan Media or Busted Halo to see options for Thanksgiving prayers or related saints.
+To learn more about connecting the Catholic faith with the Thanksgiving holiday, see "Eucharist is the true food of thanksgiving," "The Origins of Thanksgiving" or read the book "Eucharist," by Bishop Robert Barron.
+Visit Franciscan Media or Busted Halo to see options for Thanksgiving prayers or related saints or share your blessings in prayer.

 The following Thanksgiving Day Prayer was taken from the Catholic Household Blessings and Prayers from the U.S. Conference of Catholic Bishop.